jfiser247/spire-dev/docs/TROUBLESHOOTING.md

 This completely tears down and rebuilds your environment as if you just got a new MacBook.

-**⏱️ Expected Runtime:** The fresh install typically takes **3-4 minutes** on modern Macs.
+**⏱️ Expected Runtime:** The fresh install typically takes **1.5-2 minutes** on modern Macs with cached Docker images (3-4 minutes on first run).
 If it takes significantly longer, check the specific issues below.

 ## 🔧 Common Issues and Solutions